 Advanced Genome Technologies Core Facilities

-The Advanced Genome Technologies Core is an overarching umbrella encompassing three distinct shared resource facility arms: The Vermont Cancer Center DNA Analysis, the Vermont Genetic Network Microarray, and the Vermont Cancer Center-College of Medicine Massively Parallel Sequencing Facilities.
+The Advanced Genome Technologies Core is an overarching umbrella encompassing three distinct shared resource facility arms: The University of Vermont Cancer Center DNA Analysis, the Vermont Genetic Network Microarray, and the University of Vermont Cancer Center-College of Medicine Massively Parallel Sequencing Facilities.
 The mission of the core is to comprehensively support research for investigators both by providing services to individual research laboratories as well as by playing a central role in bringing emerging technologies or approaches that are important for research investigators.
 The facilities offer a wide breadth of services to facilitate research involving identification, quantification, and profiling of nucleic acids.

 Added Value Benefits to Core Users at No Additional Costs